nuitrcs/intro-python-april-2019/python-exercises2.md

 ## For-indentation

-* Download [Python for-identation script - forindentation.py](scripts/forindentation.py?raw=true) to Desktop/Python folder
+* Copy `scripts/forindentation.py` from your download of the repository to Desktop/Python folder
-* Open the downloaded file forindentation.py in Spyder
+* Open `forindentation.py` in Spyder
 * Run the script
 * Try to identify the error(s)
 * Modify the script such that it runs without errors